jrosen48/utk-homepage/content/post/2020-07-05-take-a-break.md

 And . . . this sort of brings me to back to the impossibility of summarizing this year.
-In a few words, so far, this year has been---roughly in this order: sick, disordered, a relief, overwhelming, sweet, revealing, sad, inspiring, stressful, and exhausting.
+In a few words, so far, this year has been---roughly in this order:

+- sick
+- disordered
+- relieving
+- overwhelming
+- sad
+- sweet
+- revealing
+- inspiring
+- stressful
+- exhausting

+The personal and collective feel like they'be blended together this last year; maybe this is my circumstance.
 I've always felt like I deal well in stress (relaxing is more of a challenge for me), but I've struggled, a bit, to make sense of my place in the world and my experiences over the past few months.
 I won't try; I will just share this as a way of reflecting on and documenting some of the past